 For general corporate and product information, see the NetIQ Corporate Web site.

-For interactive conversations with your peers and NetIQ experts, become an active member of our community.
-The NetIQ online community provides product information, useful links to helpful resources, blogs, and social media channels.
+For interactive conversations with your peers and NetIQ experts, become an active member of the Secure Configuration Manager forum, our community Web site that offers product forums, product notifications, blogs, and product user groups.

 For information about NetIQ legal notices, disclaimers, warranties, export and other use restrictions, U.S. Government restricted rights, patent policy, and FIPS compliance, see http://www.netiq.com/company/legal/.

-For information about Micro Focus and NetIQ trademarks, see http://www.netiq.com/company/legal/.
+For information about NetIQ trademarks, see http://www.netiq.com/company/legal/.
 All third-party trademarks are the property of their respective owners.